Woolfords, Auchengray and Tarbrax Improvement Foundation (WAT IF?)

 Aspirations

-A community hub, where we can provide more services, a place for people to meet, and somewhere we can celebrate the area’s past, present and future.
+A community hub, where we can provide more services, a place for people to meet, eat and grow, and somewhere we can celebrate the area’s past, present and future.

 Contact